Director (Film, Television, Radio or Stage)

 There are no specific entry requirements to become a director.
-However, many employers prefer you to have completed a relevant tertiary course such as a Diploma in Stage and Screen Arts from Whitireia New Zealand.
+However, a relevant tertiary qualification in stage, screen or radio production may be useful.

 Experience in the industry and proven ability are essential.

 There are no specific secondary education requirements to become a director.
 However, English, media studies, music, dance and drama are useful.

 Directors need to be:

 - good communicators, with the ability to manage and motivate teams

 - disciplined and organised